DrGonzoRobot/tbot/README.md

 ## Dependencies

-Tbot uses Python3 and the "rewrite" branch of discord.py, so you'll need to install it from GitHub:
+Tbot only uses Python 3.6 and the "rewrite" branch of discord.py, so you'll need to install Python 3.6 for your platfrom and discord.py@rewrite from GitHub:

 ```
 pip install git+https://github.com/Rapptz/discord.py.git@rewrite